-We will send you information about Flexible Honours subjects available to you during the summer before you register at the University.
-You can find out more about Flexible Honours and our available Minor subjects here: www.manchester.ac.uk/flexiblehonours

-Once you register at the University there will be additional support and information available to help you make an informed decision, according to your own personal ambitions and interests.
-You can seek advice from your dedicated Academic Advisor and our Flexible Honours Director as well as receiving guidance and insight from Flexible Honours information sessions.
+You will have already received information about Flexible Honours subjects available to you during the summer before you registered at the University.
+We aim to help you make an informed decision, according to your own personal ambitions and interests.
+If you are unsure about available subjects you can seek advice from your dedicated Academic Advisor and our Flexible Honours Director.